Contents

 Herbicide Application Room

 It is expected that the majority use of this facility will be by faculty with primary research responsibilities in the weed science discipline.
 However, other faculty with need of such facilities may request its use.
-Specific use policies for activities in this room will be developed by the PGC management committee in consultation with the Weed Science Faculty.
+Specific use policies for activities in this room will be developed by the PGC in consultation with the Weed Science Faculty.
 These policies are not to contradict nor lead to violations of other PGC policies.

 The immediate administrator for this area will be the head of the LRES Department.
 Authorization and time for its use will be arranged through this administrator.